Seattle mayoral candidate Lance Randall addresses 1999 child cruelty charge

 Seattle mayoral candidate Lance Randall on Wednesday attributed a decades-old child cruelty charge to a bitter divorce and said he regrets “the ugliness of politics has touched my children.”

-Speaking at a sparsely attended news conference outside Seattle City Hall, Randall said his campaign “is gaining momentum by the hour” and suggested rival candidates are trying to distract voters.
+Speaking at a sparsely attended news conference outside Seattle City Hall, Randall said his campaign “is gaining momentum by the hour.”

 Randall was charged in March 1999 in Georgia with cruelty to a child after striking his 11-year-old son, causing “deep and painful bruising,” court records show.